|Space Telescope Science Institute|

 • SC2DCORR - A spurious message "Offset of -1 low-res pixels added in dispersion direction" was written during the echelle scattered light correction.
 This message pertains to slitless data, and is no longer printed.

 • X1D - During the echelle scattered light correction, the background is set to gross - net counts.
 There was a bug in indexing the gross and net, however, which could result in the net for one spectral order being subtracted from the gross for another order.
 They are now indexed by spectral order number to prevent this.
-Note that this error only affected the population of the background vector and did not affect the values of the net or extracted flux vectors.

 • OCRREJECT - For the case that more than one file was given as input, the keyword CCDAMP is now compared as part of the mode comparison between the files.